hpguo1982/TADet/README.md

 # Usage
 We conduct experiments using the MMSegmentation module within the OpenMMLab framework.
+Please place the source code files in the corresponding positions of the MMSegmentation, and then run our TADet.